mjljr/FarmHand/README.md

 ### Development

-To work on development for the addon, download the latest release from GitHub and do the following:
+To work on development for the addon, pull the latest code from GitHub and do the following:

 1. Extract the contents into a `FarmHand` named folder anywhere
 2. chrome://extensions/